HandkFel/DeliveryWise/README.md

 // User Guide //

 After execution a window opens up.
-Now follow the instructions on the bottom of the window (steps 1 - 3)
+Now follow the instructions on the bottom of the window (steps 1 - 3).
+Have fun planning your deliveries!

 // COMPILING //